ChavanSushant/tendableProject/README.md

 3. Click on Run As -> Java Application.

 ## Test Strategy
 The tests were designed to verify the functionality of the top-level menus and the "Request a Demo" button on the Tendable website.
-The strategy was to...
+The strategy was to validate they are accecible or not
+In second testcase we are varifing "Request a Demo" tab present for each tab In third we are checking error handling coverage with proper error msg should throw when we don't input msg.

 ## Contact Information
 For any queries or contributions, please contact...